Here you can find out who is involved in running BADGERS.

 Publicity & Marketing Officer and Coach

-Chris ran a bit at school earning county trials at 100m and 1500m but never kept it up opting to play cricket, rugby, football, hockey and darts instead.
+Chris ran a bit at school earning county trials at 100m and 1500m but never kept it up opting to play cricket, rugby, football, hockey and latterly darts instead.

-In 2002, via work, Chris took advantage of a London Marathon charity place and ran 3h38m off just three training runs, 4, 5 and the longest 12, miles!
-Chris didn't run again until 2011 when he again participated, for charity, in the London Marathon.
+In 2002, via work, Chris took advantage of a London Marathon charity place and naively ran 3:38 off minimal training.
+Chris didn't run again until 2011 when he participated once more, for charity, in the London Marathon.
 This time he trained properly yet ran two minutes slower than before!

 The following year Chris decided to take his running a bit more seriously and joined BADGERS in late 2012 after recovering from a long-standing football injury.
-It was Serena Baker who convinced him it would be a good idea.
+It was an old school friend, Serena Baker, who convinced him it would be a good idea.
 Since then he has become one of the club’s run-leaders and became a coach in 2018.
 He fell into the role of Publicity Officer in 2015 when he pipped Adie Kirkham by just one vote at the AGM to build on the good work established by predecessor Stephanie White.

 Having not run since taking part in the school cross country some 20 years ago Nivette returned to running to improve her general health and fitness.
 Taking part in her first organised run in 2007, Nivette completed the Race for Life, a 5k charity run in just over 25 minutes.